 Building a pole barn is an ambitious task, no matter what its purpose may be.
-There is engineering, codes and design to mull over, plus ensuring the structure meets all your needs.
-To make the process less daunting, use these 14 tips on how to build a pole barn.
+From meeting building codes to actual construction, these are B-I-G projects.
+To make the process less daunting, use these 14 tips for pole barn construction.

 You’ve probably noticed that the terms “pole barn” and “post-frame” are interchanged quite often.
 What is the difference between the two?

-While the two terms refer to the same type of building, “pole barn” happens to be slightly more dated.
+While the two terms refer to the same type of building, “pole barn building” happens to be slightly more dated.

 Historically, these buildings were called pole barns because builders used poles — similar to telephone poles — to support the rafters making up the roof of the building.

 Eventually builders began constructing with square columns which, compared to round poles, were easier to work with.
-Now builders use laminated columns, which are much stronger and allow post-frame structures to be utilized for many purposes.
+Now builders use laminated columns and trusses, which are much stronger and allow post-frame structures to be utilized for many purposes.

-The term “pole barn” also originates from when buildings were not as technically and deliberately engineered.
+The term “pole barn building” also originates from when buildings were not as technically and deliberately engineered.
 “Post-frame” is more correct, as it more accurately reflects the engineering and quality of the structure built.

-1. Codes.
-Building codes vary depending on the city or state you live in, as well as the type of structure you plan to build.
-For instance, a building used to house your retail business will have different codes to meet than a simple garage in your backyard.
+Building codes vary depending on the city or state in which you live, as well as the type of structure you plan to build.
+For instance, a building used to house your retail business will adhere to different codes than a simple garage in your backyard.

 For instance, your strong truss needs to be properly connected to a strong column.
 And that strong column needs to be properly embedded into the ground, or attached to the building’s foundation.